-I am co-supervising the PhD of Profir-Petru Partachi, a first year PhD student working on NLP for program repair here at UCL.
+I am co-supervising the PhD of Profir-Petru Partachi, a PhD student working on NLP and ML for software traceability and test case generation.

 I am a course tutor on two related courses:

 - Software Abstractions and Systems Integration (GS02)